safari bathroom toilet paper

-Let’s just say it: before anyone books a safari, there’s one question that quietly tiptoes in behind the Big Five, the Great Migration, and the dreamy tent photos.
+Let’s just say it: before anyone books a safari, and right after talking about the Big Five, the Great Migration, and the dreamy tent photos, one more delicate question looms.

 “But… what’s the bathroom situation?”

-First of all — bless you for asking.
+First of all — glad you asked!
 Second — you are absolutely not alone.
-Nearly every guest asks us this, usually in a slightly lowered voice, as if we might reveal that you’ll be handed a shovel and pointed toward a distant acacia tree.
+Nearly every guest asks us this, usually in a slightly lowered voice, as if we might be offended by the intimate nature of the question.

 Let’s talk toilets.